 There is no timeline on when the president must nominate a replacement.

 Before the 25th Amendment, there was no procedure for selecting a replacement for the vice president.
 The assassination of President John F. Kennedy spurred the movement for the 25th Amendment.

-History: Seven vice presidents have died in office: George Clinton who served under both Thomas Jefferson and James Madison; Elbridge Gerry who served under Madison; William R. King who served under Franklin Pierce; Henry Wilson who served under Ulysses Grant; Thomas Hendricks who served under Grover Cleveland; Garret Hobart who served under William McKinley; and James Sherman who served under William Howard Taft
+Seven vice presidents have died in office: George Clinton who served under both Thomas Jefferson and James Madison; Elbridge Gerry who served under Madison; William R. King who served under Franklin Pierce; Henry Wilson who served under Ulysses Grant; Thomas Hendricks who served under Grover Cleveland; Garret Hobart who served under William McKinley; and James Sherman who served under William Howard Taft.

-When Harry Truman succeeded Franklin D. Roosevelt as president in 1945, the vice presidential office remained vacant for four years.
+When Truman succeeded Franklin D. Roosevelt as president in 1945, the vice presidential office remained vacant for four years.

-July 6, 1965 - The 25th Amendment is sent to the states and is ratified on Feb.
-10, 1967.
+July 6, 1965 - The 25th Amendment is sent to the states and is ratified on February 10, 1967.

 1973 - Gerald Ford becomes the first vice president chosen under the 25th Amendment after Vice President Spiro T. Agnew resigns.